canonical-web-and-design/tutorials.ubuntu.com/tutorials/cloud/charm-dev/charm-dev-part1.md

 One way of thinking about layers in relation to charms, is in terms of libraries or modules.
 A compilation of layers results in a charm that can be deployed by the Juju engine.

-There are a lot of layers included in the charm tools, you can find them in the [layer index][layer-index] that we will cover in the next part of the tutorial.
+There are a lot of layers included in the charm tools and you can find them in the [layer index][layer-index] that we will cover in the next part of the tutorial.

 ### How to think about 'Reactive programming'

-Most programmers expect their applications to running from a clear *main()* starting point and to move on step-by-step towards an exit.
-Reactive programming is 'somewhat' different in how you plan the execution:
+Most programmers expect their applications to run from a clear *main()* starting point and to move on, step-by-step, towards an exit.
+Reactive programming is 'somewhat' different in how you plan the execution sequence.

-In reactive programming, a good way of thinking about your program is that has many *main()* entry points.
+In reactive programming, a good way of thinking about your program is that it has many *main()* entry points.
 Which of these is executed, and when, depends on how you act on the different states/flags communicated to you by the Juju engine.

 The principle is that the Juju engine sends signals to your application, and you write code/functions to act on this information.
 Your code then raises new flags/states to communicate with the rest of the system.